borealbirds/WildTrax-dataHarmonization/README.md

 | internal_wildtrax_id     | Numeric | Generated during the upload.
 Leave it blank | NO |
 | internal_update_ts     | Text | Generated during the upload.
 Leave it blank | NO |

-### Common Location Table Errors for Unrequired Fields
+Common Location Table Errors for Unrequired Fields"